-In this system the number of trades was increased by two orders of magnitude to about 100,000 and both the in-sample and out-of-sample performance look acceptable.
+In this example the number of trades was increased by two orders of magnitude to about 100,000 and both the in-sample and out-of-sample performance look acceptable.
 Does this mean that in this case the system has lower probability to be random?

-(3) Does the generated system involve parameters that were selected to get the final equity curve through the maximization of some objective(s)?
-If there are such parameters, then the selection bias dimensionality increases to the power of the number of parameters making it extremely unlikely that the system possesses intelligence and it may be just fitted to the data.
+(3) Does the generated system involve indicators with parameters optimized to get the final equity curve through the maximization of some objective function(s)?
+If there are such parameters, then the data-mining bias dimensionality increases to the power of the number of parameters involved making it extremely unlikely that the system possesses intelligence because it may be fitted to the data.